kayodetechnology/Ransomware/README.md

 ## Introduction
 Ransomware is a type of malware that encrypts files and demands payment for decryption.
-It often spreads through phishing emails and malicious websites, affecting individuals and organizations alike.
+It often spreads through phishing emails and malicious websites, affecting individuals and organizations alike..

 ![Introduction!](https://i.imgur.com/UnzI8xq.jpeg)